Skip to Content

 Crews conduct watermain flushing in West Kelowna neighbourhoods as part of the City’s annual maintenance of the distribution system.

 During flushing, customers may experience reduced water pressure or discolouration and a precautionary Water Quality Advisory will be in effect in the area.
 Any disruption should be brief and only occur while mains in the area are being flushed.
-If you notice discolored water, please run the cold tap until clear - do not consume discolored water; do not use discolored water to make/mix infant formula.
+If you notice discoloured water, please run the cold tap until clear - do not consume discoloured water; do not use discoloured water to make/mix infant formula.

 Customers should take some important steps before, during and after flushing moves to their areas.